 During the first quarter of 2008, we entered into a series of treasury rate lock contracts with a notional value of \$250 million.
-Each of these contracts is designated and qualifies as a cash flow hedge under Statement of Financial Accounting Standard No. 133, "Accounting for Derivative Instruments and Hedging Activities" ("FAS 133").
-We have documented the hedging strategies and risk management objectives for these contracts.
-We assess and document, both at inception and on an ongoing basis, whether these hedging contracts are highly effective in offsetting changes in cash flows associated with the hedged items.
-These contracts are reported, at fair value, in other current assets or accrued liabilities, with changes in fair value reported in accumulated other comprehensive income.
-At March 31, 2008, we recorded the fair value of these contracts as a \$4.8 million accrued liability.
-As of May 2, 2008 the fair value of these contracts was a \$2.6 million current asset.
+These contracts were settled in the second quarter of 2008, and we received \$8.2 million.
+Each contract was designated and qualified as a cash flow hedge under Statement of Financial Accounting Standard No. 133, "Accounting for Derivative Instruments and Hedging

+Activities" ("FAS 133").
+We documented our hedging strategies and risk management objectives for these contracts.
+We assessed and documented, both at inception and on an ongoing basis, whether these hedging contracts were highly effective in offsetting changes in cash flows associated with the hedged items.
+As of June 30, 2008, the settlement amount, net of taxes, was recorded in accumulated other comprehensive income.